mccutcheonlab/FED_RT/README.md

 ### Step by step instructions for setting up FED_RT
 #### 1) Update FED3 library and flash the board
-The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and replace the FED3.h and FED3.cpp files with files provided here
+The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder */scr* replace the FED3.h and FED3.cpp files with files provided here [FED3_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
+After replacing the files,  connect your FED3 to your computer, put it on boot loader mode and flash it just as explained in the original FED3 repository.

+####